symfony/symfony-docs/http_client.rst

 * When using cURL client: cURL was compiled with ZLib support (see ``php --ri curl``)
 * When using the native HTTP client: `Zlib PHP extension`_ is installed

-If the server does respond with a gzipped response, it's decoded transparently.
+If the server does respond with a gzipped response, it is decoded transparently.
 To disable HTTP compression, send an ``Accept-Encoding: identity`` HTTP header.

 Chunked transfer encoding is enabled automatically if both your PHP runtime and